Exponential-Workload/regionfolder/README.md

 <!-- #region -->

-You can install the latest version of the extension is available on the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=3xpo.regionfolder).
+You can install the latest version of the extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=3xpo.regionfolder), aswell as [OpenVSX](https://open-vsx.org/extension/3xpo/regionfolding).

-Alternatively, open Visual Studio code, press `Ctrl+P` and type:
+Alternatively, open Codium, Code - OSS, or Visual Studio code - then press `Ctrl+P` and type:

-> ext install regionfolder
+> ext install 3xpo.regionfolding

 <!-- #endregion -->